jbhender/CSCAR_Workshops/R_by_Example/func_prog_dplyr/README.md

 1. Use base R where needed, keeping in mind that tibbles/data.frames are lists.

-1. Use ` !!new_var := ...` to name a new variable using a length one character
+1. Use `!!new_var :=` to name a new variable using a length one character vector `new_var`.
-vector `new_var`.

 1. Use "quosures" and quasi-quotations as a last resort, see `vignette('programming', package = 'dplyr')`.
 Personally, I avoid this outside the use of `.data[!!var]`.